 Employees go to work expecting to get paid.
 When their paychecks consistently fail to add up, it is often due to wage violations committed by the employer.
-Unfortunately, aggrieved workers are afraid to reveal blatant abuses in a bad economy.
+Unfortunately, in a bad economy, aggrieved workers are afraid to reveal blatant abuses.
 But it is illegal for any employer to retaliate against employees for pursuing overtime wages or to prevent them from filing a claim.
-The law protects employees from wage and overtime abuses perpetrated by employers who are trying to cut corners.
-Workers should familiarize themselves with the employee handbook, if available, and consult a qualified attorney about any suspected abuses.
-Most overtime and wage disputes involve one or more of the following issues:

 - Salary